Students may be admitted to graduate study under one of the following classifications:

-An applicant who is missing an official document or test score may be admitted provisionally to a degree program, if recommended by the department and approved by the graduate dean.
-In order to finalize admission, all pending documentation must be provided by the end of the fourth week of the first semester of matriculation in the program.
+In order to finalize admission, an official transcript showing degree awarded and any other required documentation must be provided by the end of the fourth week of the first semester of matriculation in the program.
 Holds will be placed by the Graduate School on all future registrations for students who do not submit required documentation by this deadline.
-An applicant who has not fully met the requirements of the program or school to which admission is sought also may be admitted to that program or school as a provisional student.

 University Graduate Council

 An individual who wishes to take graduate courses without formal admission to a degree program is classified as a nondegree-seeking student.
 There is no limit to the total number of credits a nondegree-seeking student may take, as long as the student’s academic performance is credible.
 In courses where enrollment is limited, first priority is given to students admitted to the program, followed by other VCU graduate degree-seeking students.
 Nondegree-seeking students are not exempt from any prerequisite that may be specified for a course.
 A nondegree-seeking student who is later admitted as a degree-seeking student will not be allowed to apply toward a degree more than six credits earned as a nondegree-seeking student.